ye-yu/fabric-dynamic-lights/README.md

 A lot of the settings here are experimental, you can usually leave it as it is.
-However, if you are interested in getting higher dynamic resolution, you can refer to the following options in the Video Settings tab:
+However, if you are interested in getting higher dynamic light resolution, you can refer to the following options in the Video Settings page:

 ## 4.1 Chunk Builder
-Setting this option to `Full Blocking` will ensure all lighting animation will be in-sync.
-This usually will fix all choppy-ness issues.
+Set this option to `Full Blocking` to ensure all lighting animation to be in-sync.
+This will usually fix all choppy-ness issues but will also reduce performances.

 ## 4.2 Smooth Lighting
 Set this option to `Minimum` to reduce light smoothness and increase performance.